FITNESS COURTS: Kahului Community Center Park

-Through a new partnership with the Hawaii Medical Service Association (HMSA) and the National Fitness Campaign, whose mission is to build healthy communities, two outdoor Fitness Court installations are coming to the County of Maui in the fall of 2023.
+Through a new partnership with the Hawaii Medical Service Association and the National Fitness Campaign, whose mission is to build healthy communities, two outdoor Fitness Court installations are coming to the County of Maui in 2024.
 With a 224 square foot sheer wall backing the structures, each Fitness Court presents an opportunity for a public artwork that enhances and enriches the site while also addressing the public input received in our recent Maui County Public Art Community Survey to produce art that preserves local stories, environment and history.

 Artist James Dinh has been selected to design a work of public art at the Kahului Community Center Park site that engages a diverse public audience and celebrates the site’s history, culture and sense of place.
 Bookmark this page for ongoing updates! |